cttomcak/Pronunciation-Pal/README.md

 There are currently no other branches to review besides 'main'.

+## Milestone 3 Release Notes
+In this milestone, we added support with our back-end for OpenAI's Whisper speech-to-text model.
+This is for two reasons: 1.
+So that speech-to-text transcription is available on every browser, no matter what operating system you're on, and 2.
+Because it is one of the highest quality models, being more likely able to transcribe bad pronunciations.
+These are both necessary for our web application.

+We also added two more features.
+The first is a new dictionary for mapping phonemes to speech-sound diagrams instead of visemes, so that we can provide more information about each phoneme.
+The next is toggle switches to switch between the viseme/face images and the new speech sound diagrams.
+These improve the main page.

+The branch that needs to be looked at for this milestone is the 'add-whisper' branch, which is most up to date, not main.
+To see the limited back-end NodeJS code that makes calls to the Whisper API, go to this repository: https://github.com/cttomcak/questionable-whisper-backend.
+We can provide the API key if needed, as it is not stored in the repository.

 ## Developing

 Once you've created a project and installed dependencies with `npm install` (or `pnpm install` or `yarn`), start a development server: